MK2112/nn-zero-to-hero-notes/README.md

 4. Within Jupyter, navigate to the repository and open the desired notebook.

-The [general](#general) notes and the notes on [talks](#talks) are written in Markdown rather than Jupyter Notebooks.
+The [general](#general) notes and the [talks](#talks) notes are written in Markdown instead of Jupyter Notebooks.
-They can be viewed on GitHub just the same.
+Markdown notes can be viewed on GitHub just the same.
 For a best offline experience with Markdown, I suggest using [Obsidian](https://obsidian.md).

 ## Contributions